smazzin/elevateheating/content/electric-fan-coil-tune-up.md

 - New furnaces and AC units are more energy efficient than older models.
 - Repairs and energy bills may become more expensive than a new system.

-Reach out to us right away for more information about HVAC unit replacement services in North Plains, OR.
+Reach out to us right away for more information about HVAC unit replacement services in Beaverton, OR.